digibib/kohadevbox/README.md

 * A remote for your own repo on e.g. GitHub
 * Git bz set up and ready to use

-See the TODO section for more to come.
+See the [open issues](https://github.com/digibib/kohadevbox/issues) for more to come.

 ## Getting started